-These are moist and delicious cupcakes, and the pumpkin flavour is barely noticeable.
+These are moist and delicious cupcakes, and the pumpkin flavour is very subtle.

 These are particularly moist and delicious cupcakes, aided by the pumpkin even though the flavour is barely noticeable.
 If you prefer, you can use lemon instead of orange for the icing.
 Alternatively, you can skip the icing altogether and eat them more like a muffin.
 If you’d like to freeze these, don’t put the icing on until after they’ve thawed.